West Looe Town Trust

 Priority Areas

-The Trust makes grants across the following areas:
+The Trust makes grants across the following areas, as specified in its governing document:

 - Health and Wellbeing: Relief of distress and sickness